-TABLE L-6 (continue ed) Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments Emails between Jordan Cove and Tribe January 31 to February 6, 2018 Attached the February 2018, Project Activity Update and 30-day notice for an upcoming activity anticipated to begin during March 2018.
+TABLE L-6 (cont inued) Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments E-mail from HRA to Tribe January 30, 2018 HRA emailed Tribal staff copying applicants with the Privileged and Confidential Resource Report 4 responses that were submitted to FERC by applicants.
+Emails between Jordan Cove, Pacific Connector, and Tribe January 31, 2018 to February 6, 2018 Applicants emailed Tribal staff and attached the February 2018, Project Activity Update and 30-day notice for an upcoming activity anticipated to begin during March 2018.
 Discussion via email to answer questions about the work and planned testing activities.
-Emails between Jordan Cove and Tribe January 31 to February 1, 2018 To schedule a meeting focused on business development and community development.
-Email from HRA to Tribe February 6, 2018 Attaching for review a draft research design for archaeological testing including recovery of geotechnical bore CBE-5 on LTM Property/North Point in North Bend.
-Email from Jordan Cove to Tribe February 8, 2018 Schedule information for sampling in the Jordan Point area south of the former mill site and anticipated project completion and indicating that they anticipate February 13, 2018 would be the last day for the fieldwork.
-Email from Jordan Cove to Tribe February 15, 2018 Follow-up on a voicemail left, confirming availability between February 21 and 23, 2018 to meet.
-Email from Tribe to Jordan Cove March 12, 2018 Clarify whether the attached email refers to SHPO Case 17-0942, which in SHPO's letter, specifically refers to the South Dunes LNG Facility, and asking whether this SHPO case number applies to the geotechnical borings location CBE-2a as well.
-Email from Tribe to Jordan Cove March 13, 2018 That per HRA's previous email, this was not the case.
-Coquille Tribal staff had followed-up with SHPO as a precaution and confirmed that this case number does apply to the Project as a whole.
-Meeting between Jordan Cove and Tribe March 20, 2018 Dr. Davis and Bruce Moore's presentations on archaeological survey results on Phase 1 and next steps for Phase 2.
+Emails between Jordan Cove, Pacific Connector, and Tribe January 31, 2018 to February 1, 2018 Emails between applicants and Tribal staff to schedule a meeting focused on business development and community development.
+E-mail from HRA to Tribe February 6, 2018 HRA emailed Tribal staff copying applicants, attaching for review a draft research design for archaeological testing including recovery of geotechnical bore CBE-5 on LTM Property/North Point in North Bend.
+Email from Jordan Cove to Tribe February 8, 2018 Jordan Cove emailed Tribal staff forwarding schedule information for sampling in the Jordan Point area south of the former mill site and anticipated project completion and indicating that they anticipate February 13, 2018 would be the last day for the fieldwork.
+Email from Jordan Cove and Pacific Connector to Tribe February 15, 2018 Applicants emailed Tribal staff to follow up on a voicemail left, confirming availability between February 21 and 23, 2018 to meet.
+E-mail from Tribe to Jordan Cove and Pacific Connector March 12, 2018 Coquille Tribal staff asked applicant, copying Tribal staff, to clarify whether the attached email refers to SHPO Case 17-0942, which in SHPO's letter, specifically refers to the South Dunes LNG Facility, and asking whether this SHPO case number applies to the geotech borings location CBE-2a as well.
+E-mail from Tribe to Jordan Cove and Pacific Connector March 13, 2018 Coquille Tribal staff emailed Mary Camarata, Tribal staff and applicant, that per HRA's previous email, this was not the case.
+Coquille Tribal staff had followed up with SHPO as a precaution and confirmed that this case number does apply to the Project as a whole.
+Coquille Tribal staff asked Mary to update her records to reflect accurate information.
+Meeting between Jordan Cove, Pacific Connector, Consultants, and Tribe March 20, 2018 Applicants meeting with Tribal staff and HRA to listen to Dr. Davis and Bruce Moore's presentation on Archaeological survey results on Phase 1 and next steps for Phase 2.
 Bruce Moore discussed geotechnical timelines and next steps for construction.
-Email from Jordan Cove to Tribe April 30, 2018 Attaching the May 2018 Project Activity Update and confirming that notices would be provided 30 days prior to the start of work Telephone Call between Jordan Cove, and Tribe May 14, 2018 Discussing monitoring arrangements for the week's planned field work.
-Email from Jordan to Tribe May 21, 2018 Applicants' new Cultural Resources Coordinator outlined the intent of his role, his responsibilities, and offering up the opportunity to discuss his transition into this role.
-Emails between Jordan Cove and Tribe May 29, 2018 Discusses meeting logistics.
-Email from Jordan Cove to Tribe June 1, 2018 Applicants' Cultural Resources Coordinator noted that he would be taking over monthly activity updates and attaching the June 2018 Project Activity Update.
-Email from Jordan Cove to Tribe June 4, to June 6, 2018 Discusses an HRA field crew discovery while conducting a shovel probe at South Dunes, confirming that the UDP had been followed.
-Emails outlined and agreed next steps, as well as protective and security measures.
-Email from Jordan Cove to Tribe June 4, 2018 Following up discussion during the May 29, 2018 meeting, and Tribal staff's request for site visits to discuss some areas of cultural importance to the Tribe.
-Applicants inquired about attendees.
+Email from Jordan Cove to Tribe April 30, 2018 Jordan Cove emailed Tribal staff, attaching the May 2018 Project Activity Update for Jordan Cove LNG, and confirming that notices would be provided 30 days prior to the start of work.
+Tribal staff were encouraged to reach out directly with any questions.
+Phone Call between Jordan Cove, Pacific Connector, and Tribe May 14, 2018 Phone call with Coquille staff to discuss monitoring arrangements for the week's planned field work.
+Email from Jordan Cove and Pacific Connector to Tribe May 21, 2018 Applicants' new Cultural Resources Coordinator emailed Tribal staff outlining the intent of his role, his responsibilities, and offering up the opportunity to discuss his transition into this role.